 For a retention pair, the primary path and secondary path can be a local path or the UNC path of a remote share.
+In combination with the -secondaryCloud option, the secondary path of a retention pair can alternatively be a relative path for storage in a predefined cloud account.
 A retention pair type does not have a merged view.